winitzki/scall/tutorial/programming_dhall.md

 ```
 Because of this property, we were able to formulate the simpler monadic combinator `monadArrowContraF` for arbitrary contrafunctors `F` without invoking the notion of $M$-filterable contrafunctors.

-In this section, we will assume that a monad `M` is given and fixed.
-Because the concepts of $M$-filterable functors and contrafunctors become trivial when `M = Id`, we will assume that `M` is not the identity monad.

 Let us explore some combinators that create new $M$-filterable functors and contrafunctors.
 We will not be concerned with formulating and checking the required laws.
 It is proved in "The Science of Functional Programming" that the combinators respect the required laws of $M$-filterable functors and contrafunctors.
+We will assume that a monad `M` is given and fixed.

 #### Constant (contra)functors